kjyu1292/008-SysSc/README.md

 Linux OS \
 Any python intepreter \
 GCC compiler, or others as long as you edit script file \
-NASM compiler, or others as long as you edit script file \
+NASM assembler, or others as long as you edit script file \
 Valgrind for memory checking

 Run: \